covcom/304CEM/book/01 Intro to NodeJS.md

 npm uninstall readline-sync
 ```

+#### 1.3 Useful Modules

+Although there are a lot of modules available through the package manager you will only need a few of these to complete the exercises in this book.

+- Request: an HTTP client written in JavaScript, for accessing web resources such as APIs
+- Simple-Storage: a wrapper to store data in the filesystem
+- Mongoose: a MongoDB object modeling tool.
+- FS: a module giving direct access to the host file system, for reading and writing files
+- Sentiment: a module that uses the AFINN-165 wordlist and Emoji Sentiment Ranking to perform sentiment analysis on arbitrary blocks of input text.

 ## 2 Variables and Scope

 If you have ever worked with JavaScript you will have declared variables with the `var` keyword.
 This creates a _hoisted function-scoped_ variable which has several issues: